How much house can you afford to buy?

 The dollar figure attached to your mortgage can seem intimidating and like an ultimate goal at the same time.
 For many people, it’s the largest purchase they’ll make in their lifetime.

-It’s a little dizzying to consider all the costs to owning a home beyond your mortgage.
+It’s a little dizzying to consider all the costs of owning a home beyond your mortgage.
 But it’s a necessary exercise to decide responsibly how much house you can afford based on your salary.

 Estimating the costs outside of your mortgage can prevent disappointment if piecing together a down payment is a huge long-term goal of yours.
 It may be a downer to reach what you think is the finish line only to realize you’re not yet prepared to buy the house you want due to the hidden costs.